Joy Dog Food receives the Advisor’s lowest rating of 1 star.

 Near-average protein.
 Near-average fat.
 And near-average carbs when compared to a typical dry dog food.

-When you consider the protein-boosting effects of the corn gluten and soybean meals and flaxseed, this looks like the profile of a kibble containing only a modest amount of meat.
+When you consider the protein-boosting effect of the corn gluten meal, corn gluten feed, soybean meal and flaxseed, this looks like the profile of a kibble containing only a modest amount of meat.

-Joy Dog Food is a plant-based kibble using a modest amount of meat and bone meal, chicken or chicken by-product meals as its main sources of animal protein, thus earning the brand 1 star.
+Joy Dog Food is a plant-based kibble using a modest amount of meat and bone meal or chicken by-product meals as its main sources of animal protein, thus earning the brand 1 star.

 A Final Word